The Stages of Job Maturation

 Take a blog-writing job as a concrete example.
 Cycle 1 starts when the user prompts "let’s write a new blog post."
 OBSERVE asks about the topic, the audience, the existing voice constants, the file inventory the post will produce (.md + .html + transcript + audio + images + ref tags).
 PLAN sketches an outline; the user redirects; the outline is rewritten.
 EXECUTE drafts paragraphs; backward edges fire when the user pushes back on a section.
 VERIFY runs the user’s own approval cycle — which sections feel right, which need rework.

-CONDENSE then closes the cycle by absorbing what it produced: the four footer-marker sections (OBSERVE, PLAN, EXECUTE, VERIFY footers from Essay 5.7) plus the cycle’s inline markers (pending-job, voice-update, agent-update, knowledge — the inter-phase protocol from Essay 7.2 and surrounding essays).
-The absorbed content lands in the knowledge layer alongside the operator’s preferences, the files that mattered, and the discipline that emerged.
+CONDENSE then closes the cycle by metabolising what it produced: the four phase footers (OBSERVE, PLAN, EXECUTE, VERIFY from Essay 5.7) plus the cycle’s marked notes — pending-job, voice-update, agent-update, knowledge, and the durable/ephemeral routing tags, the five note classes from the CONDENSE essay.
+The durable content lands in the knowledge layer alongside the operator’s preferences, the files that mattered, and the discipline that emerged. ⓘ

 Different users have different jobs.
 A chemist running a technoeconomic-analysis job at this stage will follow a very different conversation than the website manager at this stage running a blog-writing job.
 The seed adapts to each user’s specific work because the early-stage OPEVC cycle is collaborative — the user shapes the work while the seed records the shaping.
 The result is that the operator’s own seed becomes one that knows how this operator wants this kind of job done.